IELTS Essay 356 - Should wealthy nations be required to share their wealth

 Sample Answer 10:

-Today’s world is divided into industrialised countries and poor nations, where the main difference between them is the amount of money that they spend in healthcare system, commerce and infrastructures.
-Most of those developing nations are living under the poverty line, and in my opinion wealthier nations have the ability and the responsibility to help them.
+Today’s world is divided into industrialised countries and poor nations, where the main difference between them is the amount of money that they spend in the healthcare system, commerce and infrastructures.
+Most of those developing nations are living under the poverty line, and in my opinion, wealthy nations have the ability and the responsibility to help them.

-Rich countries are more capable to help those less fortunate countries than their own governments because of many reasons.
-Firstly, most poor nations are buried into debts as a result of their unbalanced finance and unexperienced or corrupted administrations.
+Rich countries are more capable of helping those less fortunate countries than their own governments because of many reasons.
+Firstly, most poor nations are buried into debts as a result of their unbalanced finance and inexperienced or corrupted administrations.
 This reflected in a weak and failed healthcare and education system and a weak international trade policy.
-This viscous cycle will continue unless rich countries take the responsibility of helping those nations and minimizing the huge worldwide economical difference.
-For example the World Bank can nullify their debts or rich nations can help them with some projects to help paying for these debts.
+This vicious cycle will continue unless rich countries take the responsibility of helping those nations and minimising the huge worldwide economic difference.
+For example, the World Bank can nullify their debts or rich nations can help them with some projects to help to pay for these debts.
 Secondly, many of those countries are living in subhuman conditions because of extreme poverty and epidemic diseases such as AIDS and cholera and they either do not have the knowledge or the sufficient medical resources to improve this situation.
 However, developed countries can donate free drugs, and send doctors and nurses to treat and educate infected population so as to prevent these diseases from spreading.

 On the other hand, many people from poor countries immigrate to rich countries to work or study.
 This result in many consequences: the first consequence is that they help to improve the economy of developed countries.
-For example in counties like the UK or FRANCE, there are lots of emigrants who prove themselves by their knowledge and hard working.
-Then it seems to be sensible that these wealthy nations should in turn help their home countries.
-In addition the economy of poor countries get worse because they have lost their most skilful and educated people while they need them to work and lead these nation to a better future.
+For example in countries like the UK or FRANCE, there are lots of emigrants who prove themselves by their knowledge and hard working.
+Then it seems to be sensible that these wealthy nations should, in turn, help their home countries.
+In addition, the economy of poor countries gets worse because they have lost their most skilful and educated people while they need them to work and lead these nation to a better future.
 Finally, it would be difficult for poor nations to help themselves and grow without basic needs such as food, shelter, treatment and education.